uchicagotechteam/lesson-plans/Lesson1-Intro.md

 val_2 = 'hello'
 val_3 = val_1 + val_2
 ```
 This calculation is going to die, and it dies loudly.
 Python can do type conversions, but only to a certain extent.
-At a certain level, it will just decide that the conversion is just not worth is, and will die.
+At a certain level, it will just decide that the conversion is just not worth it, and will die.
 This type stuff seems like mumbo-jumbo right now, but it matters because other languages make this pretty explicit.
 For example, let's take a look at how this works in [C++](http://en.wikipedia.org/wiki/C%2B%2B)):
 ```c++
 int num = 1;